Skip to main content

 CompanyLocationWorkersType

-The largest notice was filed by Yellow Corporations in Overland Park, Idaho, reporting 22,000 affected workers.
-Yellow Corporation followed with 22,000 workers.
+The largest notice was filed by Yellow Corporations in Idaho, reporting 22,000 affected workers.
+Yellow followed with 2,900 workers.

 Trend & Outlook

 The trends suggest mounting pressure on the the nation labor market, with activity running above both recent and year-ago benchmarks.
-The Healthcare sector warrants close attention heading into the next period.
+The Transportation sector warrants close attention heading into the next period.

 This report covers all WARN Act filings with notice dates in July 2023.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.

 Want the full dataset?